lightonai/pylate/README.md

 ##  Retrieve

-PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and Voyager index.
+PyLate allows easy retrieval of top documents for a given query set using the trained ColBERT model and Voyager index, simply load the model and init the index:

 ```python
 from pylate import indexes, models, retrieve